A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Who it is for

-Founders, executives, and investors holding concentrated stock positions, pre-IPO equity, or rapidly appreciating assets that are expected to outpace the IRS §7520 rate.
+Founders and investors holding concentrated or pre-IPO equity likely to outpace the IRS rate.

 What problem it solves

-Appreciating assets inside your estate compound your estate tax exposure.
-A GRAT freezes the value of the asset for estate tax purposes and transfers the outperformance to the next generation without consuming lifetime gift exemption.
+Appreciating assets compound tax exposure.
+A GRAT freezes value and transfers outperformance tax-free.

 When to consider it

-You hold assets with high growth potential relative to the current §7520 rate.
-Rolling two-year GRATs are the standard structure for volatile equity positions.
-You must outlive the term, or the strategy unwinds.
+You hold assets with high growth potential relative to the current IRS rate; you must outlive the term.

 06 / DYNASTY TRUSTS